Norway - Education

-The outgoing center-right government of Prime Minister Erna Solberg made education one of Norway’s top development policy priorities.
-This was outlined in Norway’s April 2017 white paper on development priorities and the Sustainable Development Goals (SDGs), ‘Common responsibility for the common future – sustainability goals and Norwegian development policy’.
-In line with this political priority, funding to education has grown and will continue to do so.
-In 2013, Prime Minister Solberg pledged to double education ODA from NOK1.7 billion (US$211 million, or 7% of total ODA) to NOK3.4 billion (US$422 million, or 13% of total ODA) by 2017.
-OECD data confirms this trajectory.
-Education ODA increased by 43% since 2013, from US$242 million to US$346 million in 2015.
-The increase is driven by greater spending on primary education, which grew from US$125 million in 2013 to US$197 million in 2015.
+The successive governments of Prime Minister (PM) Erna Solberg have made education Norway’s top development policy priority since 2013.
+This focus was reiterated in Norway’s April 2017 white paper on development priorities and the Sustainable Development Goals (SDGs), ‘Common responsibility for the common future – the SDGs and Norwegian development policy’.
+In line with this political priority, funding to education has grown significantly.
+According to the government, and in line with PM Solberg’s pledge, the education ODA budget doubled between 2013 and 2017, to reach NOK3.4 billion in 2017.
+OECD data confirms this trajectory, with funding doubling between 2013 and 2017, then remaining at high levels (US$371 million in 2019).
+The increase was driven by greater spending on primary education, which grew from US$134 million in 2013 to US$242 million in 2019.
 This is in line with Norway’s focus on achieving universal primary education as a fundamental human right and key driver of development.

-- Working toward free, high-quality primary education for all, including for girls and marginalized populations, such as those with disabilities
+- Working toward free, high-quality primary education for all, including for girls and marginalized populations, such as those with disabilities;

-- Ensuring literacy and other basic skills
+- Ensuring literacy and other basic skills;

-- Working to ensure that girls start and complete secondary education
+- Working to ensure that girls start and complete secondary education;

-- Working to provide safe and secure school facilities
+- Working to provide safe and secure school facilities;

-- Ensuring continuity of education during humanitarian crises, including increasing funding for education as a component of humanitarian assistance
+- Ensuring continuity of education during humanitarian crises, including increasing funding for education as a component of humanitarian assistance;

-- Helping improve national education systems and teacher training
+- Helping improve national education systems and teacher training;

-- Building up opportunities for high-quality vocational training
+- Building up opportunities for high-quality vocational training.

 Norad leads on education policy development